pragneshbarik/semantic-store/README.md

 A simple easy to use vector store for small hobby projects.

 A  versatile vector store designed for multimodal search.
 This store seamlessly integrates with Faiss to provide efficient similarity search capabilities.
-Whether you're working with image, text, or audio data, this vector store has you covered.
+Whether you're working with image, text, or audio data, Semantic has you covered.

 ## Features